 Maker joined the Pistons at the trade deadline and now looks to get past Giannis Antetokounmpo and the Bucks in the playoffs.
-Rod Beard, The Detroit News
+The Detroit News

 Auburn Hills — There’s no phone booth where he changes uniforms.
 There’s no magic formula, either.